 Most farms are located some distance from the nearest town.
 You have to be aware that you are trading nightlife and shopping for a backcountry adventure in Canada.
 Facilities range from basic camping to rustic cabins to luxury rooms, depending on the farm.

 Staying on a working ranch is similar, but usually involves cattle and horses.

 Prices vary depending on where you are and what is included.
 Expect to get good country food.

 WWOOF is an exchange – In return for volunteer work, WWOOF hosts offer food, accommodation, and opportunities to learn about organic lifestyles.
 Remember, you are an adventure traveller and the purpose of your trip is to experience new lifestyles and acquire new skills.

-All the WWOOF programs are similar and you have to pay membership to use them.
+All the WWOOF programs are similar and you have to pay for membership to use them.

 To find cheap accommodation in Canada, all you have to do is think outside the box!